How to Build Confidence When You Feel Behind in Life

 Stop Waiting To Feel Ready

-This is the trap most guys fall into.
+This is where most guys get stuck.

 You wait until you feel confident.